GabeScott/standard-works-vault/General Conference/2023 October - For the Sake of Your Posterity.md

 I learned that his name was Omar, his wife’s name was Maria Teresa, and they had two children—Carolina, age 14, and Rodrigo, age 10.
 Omar had been a member of the Church since he was a child.
 His family was active, but at some point, his parents stopped going to church.
 Omar became completely inactive when he was 15.
 He was then 40 years old.

-At that moment I realized I did not take the wrong taxi.
-It was not a coincidence!
-I told him who I was and that I was in his taxi because the Lord was calling him back to His fold.
+At that moment I realized I did *not* take the wrong taxi. *It was not a coincidence!* I told him who I was and that I was in his taxi because the Lord was calling him back to His fold.

 We then talked about the time he and his family were active members of the Church.
 He had fond memories of sweet family home evening moments and some Primary songs.
-He then softly sang a few words of “I Am a Child of God.”1
+He then softly sang a few words of “I Am a Child of God.”[^1]

 After getting his address, phone number, and permission to share with his bishop, I told him I would find a way to be in the chapel on his first day back to church.
 We finished our trip from the airport to my home, as well as our little trip to his past, and we went our separate ways.